valtteriingervo/valtteriingervo/README.md

-I am an Information Networks student at Aalto University currently learning about Android Development and the Kotlin language.
+Information Networks student at Aalto University currently learning about Android Development and the Kotlin language.